Rankings.io Logo Manticore Blue

 There are three types of enabling management systems:

-Thinking about optimizations for your intake process is a clear way to consider the three types of enabling management systems.
+Thinking about optimizations for your mass tort intake services is a clear way to consider the three types of enabling management systems.

 An example of an asymmetric resource investment in intake would be making investments in people, processes, and automation beyond what anyone else would do.
 Your goal is to get the shortest possible queue times so that no potential client hangs up.